Home Maintenance Checklist: Seasonal and Monthly To-Dos

 Winterize pipes

-If you’re traveling during coldest months, you will want to winterize your pipes to prevent them from exploding because the water froze inside them.
+If traveling during the coldest months, you will want to winterize your pipes to prevent them from exploding because the water froze inside them.
 To do this, turn the water off at the source and turn all the faucets on in the house so there is a slow and steady drip.

 For more details on winterizing your pipes, click here.